Willembrinck/MPLR23-SeekerReverseReplay/Readme.md

 ## Undoing Writing Operations

-All the code related to undoing writing operations is in the class: `SkSelectiveExecutionRestorer` (file included in the repository)
+All the code related to undoing writing operations is in the included file: `SelectiveExecutionRestorerCode.class.st`

 ## Experiment Raw Data